Feminist movement: Second Wave Feminism

+Also in 1968, second wave feminists began founding feminist and lesbian periodicals so they could publish their writings without censorship or denigration from the male press.
+The women in print movement sought to establish autonomous networks of feminist writers, publishers, printers, distributors, and booksellers in support of a woman-focused print culture.
+Many of these publishing enterprises were separatist and chose not to work with men or non-feminist businesses.
+Others, such as Kitchen Table: Women of Color Press, worked with men for pragmatic or ideological reasons.

 The defining moment in the 1960s was a demonstration held to protest against the Miss America pageant in Atlantic City on 7 September 1968, termed the "cattle parade".
 The purpose of the protest was to call attention to beauty standards and the objectification of women.
+Another key protest of the second wave was the Fifth Street Women's Building Takeover in January 1971, when over a hundred women illegally occupied an abandoned New York City building and established a food co-operative, day care, and lesbian center before being forcibly removed and arrested by police.

 Through this era, women gained equal rights such as a right to an education, a right to work, and a right to contraception and abortion.
 One of the most important issues that The Women's Liberation movement faced was the banning of abortion and contraception, which the group saw as a violation of women's rights.
 Thus, they made a declaration known as Le Manifeste de 343 which held signatures from 343 women admitting to having had an illegal abortion.
 The declaration was published in two French newspapers, Le Nouvel observateur and Le Monde, on 5 April 1971.
 The group gained support upon the publication.
 Women received the right to abort with the passing of the Veil Law in 1975.